hkershaw-brown/UFSCOMP/README.md

 # WW 6.07 and CICE

-Woring from forks of CESM respositories
+Working from forks of CESM respositories

  Repository  |  cesm branch    | hkershaw branch
  ------------|-----------------|-------------